 Asian sticky wings are incredibly easy to make in the crockpot or slow cooker!
 Set it, forget it and in 2-4 hours you have delicious Chinese-style wings ready to be devoured!

 - Prepare the wings.
 Place chicken wings on a clean work surface and pat dry with paper towels.
 Season the wings liberally on both sides with salt and pepper.
 Transfer the wings to the crockpot.

 - Prepare the sauce.
 In a measuring cup or small mixing bowl, combine all the ingredients for the sauce.
 Whisk well to combine.

 - Pour the sauce over the wings.
 Pour the prepared sauce over the wings and toss to evenly coat.

 - Cook.
 Cover the crockpot and cook the wings on low for 3-4 hours or high for 2 hours.

-How to make Asian chicken wing sauce?
+How to make Asian wing sauce?

 Asian sauce for chicken wings is quick and easy to make!
 You can also serve this versatile sauce with chicken breasts, shrimp or tofu!